UI and UX mean in digital age

 UI/UX design has always been integral to developing any application or website.
+What is the goal of UI?
 Although UI and UX imply different design directions, it’s hard to imagine them separated.
 User Experience design refers to the cumulative experience of software, while User Interface design boils down to the creation of visually appealing interfaces.

-UI/UX designer focused on the extensive understanding of user values, needs, and limitations.
-The design of your digital product should be clear, intuitive, and offer impressive usability to influences end-users to enjoy it.
+UI/UX designer focused on an extensive understanding of user values, needs, and limitations.
+The design of your digital product should be clear, and intuitive, and offer impressive usability to influence end-users to enjoy it.
+User experience goals encompass enhancing overall user satisfaction by optimizing website load times, ensuring mobile responsiveness, and simplifying the checkout process.

 It wouldn’t be fair to state that a UX designer works in a style and manner different from a UI designer.
 In reality, the responsibilities of UX and UI designers are usually mixed and sometimes performed by a single person.